 See your doctor or pharmacist if your symptoms are not relieved within 7 days.

 It generally takes a few days before you notice any improvement in your symptoms.

-Do not use for more than 6 months without the advice of your doctor or pharmacist.
+Do not use for more than 6 months without the advice of your doctor

 If you forget to use it